 Her immediate boss was named 13-2246 and sent her to lunch three times because she confused her with 13-6454 and 13-3141.

 In the end, the narrator lasts all of two days at Macy’s.
 (You can read My Life With R.H.
 Macy here.)

 Shirley Jackson, who with her husband drank and smoked heavily, died at the age of 48 of a heart attack on Aug.
 8, 1965.

 Thirty years after her death, a crate of unpublished stories was found in the barn behind her house.
-The best stories, along with others she wrote for various magazines, were published that year in Just an Ordinary Day.
+The best stories, along with others she wrote for various magazines, went into print that year in Just an Ordinary Day.

 This story last updated in 2021.

 Images: Macy’s By Ajay Suresh from New York, NY, USA – HeraldSquare-Oct14-1, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=74460073.
 Shirley Jackson By http://bnreview.barnesandnoble.com/t5/Reviews-Essays/Fear-and-Delight-The-Fiction-of-Shirley-Jackson/ba-p/2641, Fair use, https://en.wikipedia.org/w/index.php?curid=28553658.